Adult Undergraduate Application Information

 - You are applying for your second Bachelor's degree, Associate’s degree or a Certificate program

 - You are an RN (Registered Nurse) or an LPN (Licensed Practical Nurse) and you are applying for a BSN (Bachelor of Science in Nursing)

 - You want to take courses for Self-Improvement: Personal or Graduate School Prerequisites or Audit (credit/no credit)

-For students who want to take courses at Scranton to transfer back to their home college, please see our Visiting Student page.
+- You want to take courses at Scranton to transfer back to your home college.
+(For more information, please see our Visiting Student page.)

 Scholarships & Financial Aid plus or minusAdult students must complete the FAFSA to be reviewed by our Financial Aid Office for state grants, university grants, loans, work study, endowment scholarships and need based aide.
 The University of Scranton school code (003384) should be marked on the college page.